September 4, 2019

 Senior Security Technical Lead for Cloud Computing, NIST

 Visionary Panel: Cloud Working Group Project Teams

 This panel will explore recent developments in the cloud computing space and how to drive mature IT practices using cloud technology.
-In addition, all 8 Cloud & Infrastructure Working Group Project Teams will be discussed during this panel.
+In addition, 4 out of the 8 Cloud & Infrastructure Working Group Project Teams will be discussed during this panel.

 Director, Enterprise Network Management, Department of State